 How many minutes is the best setting for “Turn off hard disk after”?

-Finding the best time to set your hard disk to turn off is like trying to find the perfect spot to relax.
-It really depends on how you use your computer and what’s important to you, like saving power, having a quick-to-respond PC, or making your hardware last longer.
+Finding the best time to set your hard disk to turn off really depends on how you use your computer and what’s actually important to you, like saving power, having a quick-to-respond PC, or making your hardware last longer.
 But, let me give you a few tips to start with.

-If you’re like most people, setting it to turn off after 15 to 20 minutes probably is a nice middle ground.
+If you’re like most casual users, setting it to turn off after 15 to 20 minutes is probably the nicest middle ground.
 It saves energy and still keeps your computer ready to jump back into action without waiting too long.
-This way, if you step away for a coffee break, your disk gets a little rest, too.
+With this setting, if you step away for a coffee break, your disk gets a little rest, too.

-Now, if you’re someone who’s always on their computer or using apps that need to access the disk a lot, you might want to stretch that time to 30 minutes or more.
+Now, if you’re someone who’s always using their PC restlessly or using apps that need to access the disk a lot, you might want to change that time to 30 minutes or more.
 This makes sure your disk is always ready to go, though it does use a bit more power.

-And if you’re all about saving energy or you really can’t stand the sound of your hard disk, you might go for a quicker snooze time of 5 to 10 minutes.
+And if your main concern is about saving energy or you really can’t stand the sound of your hard disk spinning non-stop, you might want to go for a quicker snooze time of 5 to 10 minutes.
 This means it’ll shut down sooner when you’re not using it, saving energy and giving you some peace and quiet.

 At the end of the day, the “best” setting is whatever fits your needs and how you use your PC.
 Don’t be afraid to experiment to find that sweet spot for yourself.